OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

 OMEdit – OpenModelica Connection Editor is the new Graphical User Interface for graphical model editing in OpenModelica.
-It is implemented in C++ using the Qt 4.8 graphical user interface library and supports the Modelica Standard Library version 3.1 that is included in the latest OpenModelica installation.
+It is implemented in C++ using the Qt graphical user interface library and supports the Modelica Standard Library that is included in the latest OpenModelica installation.
 This chapter gives a brief introduction to OMEdit and also demonstrates how to create a DCMotor model using the editor.